Updated on September 11th, 2022

 Foundationless beekeeping comes with its drawbacks, but if you want to save money you should consider it.

-See our article Frames With Foundation (Or Foundationless?) for more information.
+See our article about beekeeping with foundationless frames for more information.

 Buying a bee package can set you back about $150.
 A nuc will be around $180.
 You can save some money buying bees locally to avoid shipping costs.